sbilly/awesome-security/README.md

 * [Moloch](http://github.com/aol/moloch) - Moloch is an open source, large scale IPv4 packet capturing (PCAP), indexing and database system.
 A simple web interface is provided for PCAP browsing, searching, and exporting.
 APIs are exposed that allow PCAP data and JSON-formatted session data to be downloaded directly.
 Simple security is implemented by using HTTPS and HTTP digest password support or by using apache in front.
 Moloch is not meant to replace IDS engines but instead work along side them to store and index all the network traffic in standard PCAP format, providing fast access.
 Moloch is built to be deployed across many systems and can scale to handle multiple gigabits/sec of traffic.
 * [OpenFPC](http://www.openfpc.org) - OpenFPC is a set of tools that combine to provide a lightweight full-packet network traffic recorder & buffering system.
 It's design goal is to allow non-expert users to deploy a distributed network traffic recorder on COTS hardware while integrating into existing alert and log management tools.
 * [Dshell](https://github.com/USArmyResearchLab/Dshell) - Dshell is a network forensic analysis framework.
 Enables rapid development of plugins to support the dissection of network packet captures.
+* [stenographer](https://github.com/google/stenographer) - Stenographer is a packet capture solution which aims to quickly spool all packets to disk, then provide simple, fast access to subsets of those packets.

 ### Sniffer